Liuyuxinict/CBiAFormer/README.md

-# [TIP2023] Convolution Enhanced Bi-Branch Adaptive Transformer with Cross-Task Interaction
+# [TIP2024] Convolution Enhanced Bi-Branch Adaptive Transformer with Cross-Task Interaction
-PyTorch implementation of Convolution-Enhanced Bi-Branch Adaptive Transformer with Cross-Task Interaction for Food  Category and Ingredient Recognition [Paper]
+PyTorch implementation of Convolution-Enhanced Bi-Branch Adaptive Transformer with Cross-Task Interaction for Food  Category and Ingredient Recognition [[Paper](https://ieeexplore.ieee.org/document/10471331)]

 If you use the code in this repo for your work, please cite the following bib entries: